LeGmask/Github-Oauth-bridge/README.md

-# node-js-getting-started
+# Github Oauth bridge

-A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This webapp permit to make a bridge to the github Oauth.
+The fact is github Oauth wasn't working with alexa skill Oauth, so this bridge permit to transform the alexa Oauth request to a request that github Oauth will understand.

+### How it works ?

+It's easy, you send oauth settings in the body and the app will call the github oauth and return the repsonse.

+---

 ## Running Locally

-Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.
+Make sure you have [Node.js](http://nodejs.org/) and for deploying on Heroku the [Heroku CLI](https://cli.heroku.com/) installed.

 ```sh
 $ git clone https://github.com/heroku/node-js-getting-started.git # or clone your own fork